 There are two ways that you can do this.
 If you have the time to do this yourself, you can take a couple of hours every week and do this yourself.
-However, if you can hire someone to do this for you, it will free up your time so you can do other things.
+When it comes to how to promote your apps, social media can be an investment with huge amounts of return potential.

 Reddit can be a great source of traffic, but you have to play the long game.
 With some social media platforms, you can sign up for an account, drop a few links and call it a day.